hutchpd/QuantumSuperposition/PositronicVariables/readme.md

 var y = x % 3;
 ```

-It’s all syntactic sugar for quantum nonsense.
+It’s all syntactic sugar for probabilistic anxiety

 ---